If you are visiting this site to find ideas to encourage...

 ____________________________________________________________________

-Special thanks to Jess Terpstra for creating the Operation We Are Here logo and offering website layout expertise and insights!
+Special thanks to Jess Terpstra for creating the Operation We Are Here logo, offering website layout expertise and insights, and weekly pulling together our Facebook Thankful Thursday pictures!

 ____________________________________________________________________

 Benita, a Canadian, met Scott at Reformed Bible College (now Kuyper College) in Grand Rapids, Michigan.
-At the time Scott served with the Michigan National Guard, which meant not a whole lot to Benita except that he was gone one weekend a month, and two weeks in the summer.
+At the time Scott served with the Michigan National Guard, which didn't mean a whole lot to Benita except that he was gone one weekend a month and two weeks in the summer.

 As they prayed about joining the active duty Army in 2002, Scott mentioned to Benita that they should be prepared for one or two deployments in his Army career.
 Incidentally, a few weeks before his report date in January of 2003, they got the call to hold off on the move to El Paso, TX because after his arrival he would be deploying to the Middle East a week later.
 And so, all of a sudden the fact that Benita hadn't had time to check out the hospital at Ft.
 Bliss during their house-hunt didn't matter anymore because baby #3 would be born in Michigan while Scott was gone.
 The war with Iraq was big news, and, as awkward as it was, Benita received a lot of encouragement and support from church and family.
 It left such an impression with her that when there is a need, the church community steps in.